BBVA/kapow/docs/source/tutorial/tutorial03.rst

 **Senior**

-  By sure, but in addition to some good shell plumbing we're going to squeeze Kapow!'s superpowers a litle bit more to get a really good solution.
+  By sure, but in addition to some good shell plumbing we're going to squeeze *Kapow!*'s superpowers a litle bit more to get a really good solution.

-  Can you take a look at Kapow!'s documentation to see if something can be done?
+  Can you take a look at *Kapow!*'s documentation to see if something can be done?

 **Junior**